impact2020 webinar series

 Over six weeks during April, May and June 2020 more than 5,000 people attended one or more of CSI's 35 ...Read More

-Krystian Seibert is an Industry Fellow at the Centre for Social Impact Swinburne.
-He has particular interest in the regulation of philanthropy and the not-for-profit sector, the role of not-for profit sector advocacy as a driver of social innovation.
+Krystian Seibert is a researcher, educator and advocate focused on public policy, philanthropy and the not-for-profit sector.
+He has particular interest in the regulation of philanthropy and the not-for-profit sector, the legitimacy or 'social license' of philanthropy, and the role of sector advocacy as a driver of social innovation.

 Prior to this, Krystian was an adviser to a former Australian Assistant Treasurer.
 In this role he was responsible for the delivery of major not-for-profit sector reforms including the establishment of Australia’s first independent charities regulator, the Australian Charities and Not-for-profits Commission (ACNC), and the passage of Australia’s first comprehensive statutory definition of charity, the Charities Act 2013.

-Krystian has completed a Master’s degree from the London School of Economics and Political Science focusing on regulatory policy, and a Bachelor of Laws and a Bachelor of Commerce (Economics) from Deakin University.
+He has completed a Master’s degree from the London School of Economics and Political Science focusing on regulatory policy, and a Bachelor of Laws and a Bachelor of Commerce (Economics) from Deakin University.

 He is currently undertaking a PhD at Swinburne University of Technology focusing on the regulation of structured philanthropy.Back to Our People